snayfach/MIDAS/docs/install.md

 `cd /path/to/MIDAS/test`
 `test_midas.py -vf`

-This will take a few minutes to complete
+This will take a few minutes to complete.
+If you don't have VSEARCH and HMMER installed, the last test (for building a custom database) will fail.
+This is OK and will not affect the rest of the program.

 ### Update MIDAS
 MIDAS changes over time as new features are added and bugs are fixed